Linux containers on Android.

 Common questions

-If something isn't covered here, open an issue on GitHub.
+For the full picture, read the documentation.
+If something still isn't covered, open an issue on GitHub.

 Does this require root or a modified Android?